 This concentration is intended for students who wish to do research on the relationship between politics and health policy.
-Students will study theories of individual opinion formation, voting behavior, legislative organization, and interest group formation.
-In addition, students will examine the role of public opinion, interest groups, the media, and institutions in influencing health policy outcomes.
-The research methodologies most utilized in this track include survey research methods and quantitative statistical methods appropriate for large-scale databases.
-Graduates of this concentration will likely teach and do research on the politics of health care and will be involved with government, professional, and consumer groups on research projects related to the politics of public policy in the public health and health services fields.
+Students will study theories of political participation, legislative organization, interest group formation, and political communication.
+Applied topics of study include public opinion, political ideology, public health law, and the media; the interplay between executive, legislative, and judicial branches; and the role of federalism including state and local government in influencing health policy outcomes.
+The research methodologies utilized in this track include quantitative statistical methods appropriate for large-scale databases, survey methods, and qualitative or mixed methods.
+Graduates of this concentration typically pursue careers in teaching, conduct research on the politics of health care, and/or become involved with government, professional, and consumer groups on research projects related to the politics of public policy in the public health and health services fields.